GafuuGt/Growtopia-Autofarm/README.md

 # Growtopia-Autofarm
 Growtopia Autofarm Script for v4.44

-# How to open
+# How to Download & Open

+1. Open this link: https://github.com/GafuuGt/Growtopia-Autofarm/releases / Click on **Releases** on your own

+2. Click on **Assets** and Double Click Autofarm.rar

-1. DISABLE ANTIVIRUS JUST IN CASE
+3. DISABLE ANTIVIRUS JUST IN CASE

+4. Download the .rar file and extract the files on a new folder somewhere

 2. OPEN GAFU Autofarm.EXE